 - Loading that liquid into a needle

 In 2010, the manufacturer of OxyContin changed formulas, making the pills difficult to crush and nearly impossible to inject.
-According to a news analysis, addiction rates dropped from 35.6 percent of people who entered treatment programs to 12.8 percent, once the changed pills hit the market.
+Immediately, OxyContin addiction rates dropped from 35.6 percent of people who entered treatment programs to 12.8 percent.
 However, some people do continue to abuse this drug by simply swallowing the pills.
-Those who do might still find that the drug is hard to kick.
+Unfortunately, other people turned to heroin to prevent distressing withdrawal symptoms.3

-At the top of the scale of opiate drugs is heroin.
-This drug is considered “extremely addictive,” according to the National Institute on Drug Abuse, as it has the ability to reach brain cells rapidly.
-There are no fillers to work around and no digestive system to avoid.
+Heroin is one of the most addictive opiate drugs available.The National Institute on Drug Abuse has labeled this drug as “extremely addictive” as it has the ability to reach brain cells rapidly.4 There are no fillers to work around and no digestive system to avoid.
 People can simply shoot up the drug and walk away feeling serene.
 According to experts, this is the most addictive form of opiate available, simply because it is so very potent and powerful.

-No matter what type of opiate a person uses, it’s quite difficult for people to stop once they have started.
-The brain becomes accustomed to the constant presence of drugs, and it can be uncomfortable or painful when people attempt to stop taking the drugs they’ve been using for years or even decades.
+No matter what type of opioid a person uses, it’s quite difficult for people to stop once they have started.
+The brain becomes accustomed to the constant presence of these painkillers, and it can be uncomfortable or painful when people attempt to stop taking the drugs they’ve been using for years or even decades.

 We’re located in the peaceful foothills of Georgia, and we provide a safe and serene place for healing.
-Our evidence-based opiate addiction treatment program allows for thorough, holistic care, which includes Cognitive Behavioral Therapy, commitment therapy, art therapy and other elements of care.
+Our opiate addiction treatment program offers thorough, holistic care, which includes medically-supervised detox, cognitive behavioral therapy, commitment therapy, art therapy and other elements of care.
 Please call us and we’ll tell you more.

 1 National Institute on Drug Abuse.
 Opioids.
 2017.
 Web.
 Accessed 15 Dec 2017